 - EMSC Targeted Issues Grants, 2016 - 2019 Fact Sheet The two-page fact sheet provides a brief description for each of the six new Targeted Issues grants awarded in 2016.

 - EMSC Targeted Issues Grants, 2013 Fact Sheet The two-page fact sheet provides a brief description for each of the six new Targeted Issues grants awarded in 2013.

 - Targeted Issues Database.
 In 2013, the EMSC NRC created the Targeted Issues Historical Database to track activities of the federal Targeted Issues grant program.
 Current and prospective grantees are encouraged to review all previous Targeted Issues projects and, when possible, build upon prior grantees' work to increase the depth and breadth of pediatric emergency care.

-- ROI Investigator Resource Portal.
+- R01 Investigator Resource Portal.
 Use this portal to find resources for R01s, the National Institutes of Health’s standard independent research grant.